MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 After you execute a query, the results are displayed in the results grid located below the query editor.
 The results grid presents query results in a tabular format, and provides functionality to sort, filter, group, and visualize the data in various ways.
 For more information, see [Azure Data Explorer web UI results grid](web-results-grid.md).

-## Monitor query statistics

-Select **Stats** to view query performance information such as query duration, CPU and memory usage, and data scanned.
+Next to the table in the result grid, you can select **Stats** to view query performance information such as query duration, CPU and memory usage, and data scanned.
 Query statistics can be useful when trying to optimize your queries.
 For information on potential optimizations, see [Query best practices](kusto/query/best-practices.md).

 :::image type="content" source="media/web-ui-query/query-statistics.png" alt-text="Screenshot of the query statistics window." lightbox="media/web-ui-query/query-statistics.png":::